Kot Sabzal

-The prominent tribes living in the region are Rajput, Chohan and Abbasi, Chachr, Arain and kutwal.

 History

 Kot Sabzal was once ruled by the Pargana, who administered the city under the princely state of Bahawalpur until it was lost to the Mirs of Sindh in 1807.
-After the British annexed much of the province of Sindh, they restored Kot Sabzal to the Amir of Bahawalpur in 1847 to secure an alliance in the Battle of Multan.
+After the British annexed much of the province of Sindh, they restored Kot Sabzal to the Amir of Bahawalpur in 1847 to secure an alliance in the Battle of Multan against the Sikh Empire.
 After the successful siege and annexation of Multan, a dispute remained over which province would govern Kot Sabzal.

 In the early 1830s, Kot Sabzal stood larger and stronger than either Ghotki or Khairpur.
 Kot Sabzal was surrounded by a thin wall, which was levelled in some areas.
 Four main bazaars faced each other in the center of the town.

 The architecture showed a transition from the mud house to brick houses.
 As the historian Mohan Lal described in his travelogues, the city had gates that had fallen into disrepair.
 One wall had a gun pointed towards the Bahawalpur country.